Medigap Cost: Finding the Right Price for Medicare Supplemental Insurance

 - Attained-Age-Rated: The initial premium is based on your age when you purchase the plan, AND, the premium goes up as you age.

-As it turns out most all plans are Attained Age.
-Those that are Community-rated almost always offer a “discount” to younger members so at the end of the day most all Medigap plans cost older individuals more than younger.
+According to our experience here at Medicoverage, the majority of plans are Attained Age.
+Some Community-rated almost offer a “discount” to younger members that goes away as you get older.
 To learn more or get a quote check outSenior65 Medigap Plan

 Other Factors Affecting Medigap Costs